request/request-promise/README.md

 - v1.0.0 (2015-10-11)
     - **Breaking Change**: Some errors that were previously thrown synchronously - e.g. for wrong input parameters - are now passed to the rejected promise instead
       *(Thanks to @josnidhin for suggesting that in [issue #43](https://github.com/request/request-promise/issues/43))*
     - **Breaking Change**: Request-Promise does not load its own Bluebird prototype anymore.
-If you use Bluebird in your project and altered the prototype then Request-Promise may use your altered Blurbird prototype internally.
+If you use Bluebird in your project and altered the prototype then Request-Promise may use your altered Bluebird prototype internally.
     - For HEAD requests the headers instead of an empty body is returned (unless `resolveWithFullResponse = true` is used) *(Thanks to @zcei for proposing the change in [issue #58](https://github.com/request/request-promise/issues/58))*
     - Extended `transform` function by a third `resolveWithFullResponse` parameter